 Is the inner lid removable for cleaning?

-For many of the Tiger rice cooker models sold at Costco, the inner lid is not fully removable.
+For many Tiger rice cooker models sold at Costco, the inner lid is not fully removable.
 This means you’ll need to wipe it down thoroughly after each use to prevent condensation and residue buildup.
 However, the non-stick inner pot is easily removable and washable.

 What is “tacook” cooking?